didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 Previous article ☞ **[How to keep learning while working, Part 2: What experienced people taught me about learning on the job](/how-to-keep-learning-while-working/what-experienced-people-taught-me-about-learning-on-the-job)**

-In late 2019, the project I was working on needed a new lead mobile developer as the previous lead moved on to another project.
-At that point, the only experience I had as a mobile developer was a two months stint two years before.
+In late 2019, the project I was working on needed a new lead mobile developer as the previous one moved on to another project.
+At that point, the only experience I had as a mobile developer was a two months stint two years prior to that.
 Nevertheless, I decided to take on the challenge because it was an urgent need for our project.

-Although my employer at the time gave me plenty of time to onboard and get used to the technicalities of the project, I knew it wouldn't be enough to make me an excellent mobile developer.
-I needed to learn and practice more to get to that point.

-Fortunately, my all around knowledge of software development helped me get up to speed faster.
-I wasn't yet a good mobile developer but I was already contributing to the project after a month or so.
+My employer at the time gave me plenty of time to onboard and get used to the technicalities of the project and thanks to my all-around knowledge of software development, I was able to quickly get up to speed and start contributing to the project only a month or so after joining.

 However, just contributing wasn't what I wanted.
 I pride myself in trying to be excellent in whatever I do.
 So, I needed to be not just a good contributor but an excellent one.
 And to become excellent, I needed to keep learning while doing the job.
 This was the perfect opportunity to test my new learning tax approach I talked about at the end of the previous article.